 - 11.1.
-The midterm and final exam are open note. - 11.2.
-The exams in this course are not proctored. - 11.3.
+The midterm and final exam are open notesheet.(8.5" x 11" sheet of paper, front and back) - 11.2.
+The exams in this course will be taken on-campus during scheduled lecture times. - 11.3.
 You are allowed to use a calculator, scratch paper, and your notes. - 11.4.
 You are not allowed to utilize anything else during an exam. - 11.5.
-Exams have an assigned time (during lecture). - 11.6.
-It is my experience that most students use the entire lecture time for exams.
-The better you prepare for the midterm, the easier it will be for you to complete the exam within the allotted time. - 11.7.
-Makeup Exams - 11.7.1.
+Makeup Exams - 11.5.1.
 Makeup exams will be given only for missed exams excused in well in advance by the instructor.
 Excused absences will not be given for airline reservations, routine illness (colds, flu, stomach aches), or other common ailments.
-Excused absences will generally not be given after the absence has occurred, except under very unusual circumstances.

-11.8.
-Exam Time Limits

-11.8.1.
-Exams in this class are timed.
+Excused absences will generally not be given after the absence has occurred, except under very unusual circumstances. - 11.6.
+Exam Time Limits - 11.6.1.
+Exams in this class are timed (you are allowed to use the entire lecture window).